sveltia/sveltia-cms/README.md

 - You can choose a [custom icon for each collection](#use-a-custom-icon-for-a-collection)[^3].
 - A [per-collection media folder](#use-a-custom-media-folder-for-a-collection) will now appear aside of entries.
+- String values in YAML files can be quoted with the new `yaml_quote: true` option for a collection, mainly for framework compatibility[^9].

 ### Media library enhancements